-Spin for about thirty seconds, check the contents, if too dry, wet again from the contents in the bottom of the salad spinner.
+Spin for about thirty seconds, and check the contents; if too dry, wet again from the contents in the bottom of the salad spinner.
 Roll between the hands every now and again.

 The needle felting areas will need felting in order for them to be incorporated into the rest of the wool.
 Wet with hot soapy water.
 Rub gently at first and then roll hard on a sushi mat or kitchen towel until felted.

 Once they begin to felt, you can try the salad spinner again for faster results.